LinkedIn Impressions: What They Mean & How to Increase Them

 1. Master the First 90 Minutes

 Early engagement in the first 60-90 minutes predicts whether a post reaches a wider audience.
-According to algorithm experts, if your post gets less than 500 impressions in the first hour, it probably won't expand further.
+If your post gets less than 500 impressions in the first hour, it probably will not expand further.

-Action: Share posts when your network is active and have colleagues engage early.
+Action: Share posts when your network is active and have colleagues engage early with meaningful comments (not just likes).

 2. Write Scroll-Stopping Hooks